hikurangi/maas-survey/README.md

 3. `yarn start` or `npm run start` to launch the local server.
 4. Use the conveniently launched browser tab *or* navigate to [http://localhost:3000](http://localhost:3000)
 5. Et voilà!
 There you have it.

+To see it unleashed in the wild, visit [https://hikurangi.github.io/maas-survey/](https://hikurangi.github.io/maas-survey/).